wpilibsuite/frc-docs/source/docs/software/kinematics-and-odometry/mecanum-drive-kinematics.rst

         m_frontLeftLocation, m_frontRightLocation, m_backLeftLocation,
         m_backRightLocation};

-Converting chassis speeds to wheel speeds
+Converting Chassis Speeds to Wheel Speeds
 -----------------------------------------
 The ``toWheelSpeeds(ChassisSpeeds speeds)`` (Java) / ``ToWheelSpeeds(ChassisSpeeds speeds)`` (C++) method should be used to convert a ``ChassisSpeeds`` object to a ``MecanumDriveWheelSpeeds`` object.
 This is useful in situations where you have to convert a forward velocity, sideways velocity, and an angular velocity into individual wheel speeds.